 Additional Pic Credit: ThruDark

-I’d heard it mentioned as part of the L119A2’s ecosystem, but I’d never seen it attached to an A2 in reference pics.
+While it’s documented as part of the L119A2’s ecosystem, I’d never seen it attached to an A2 in reference pics.

 Until, that is, Matt pointed out something which I’d missed completely.